Get a reservation for Thanksgiving at Midtown while you can!

 No Pocky crust this year.

 Robb Shannon brought the Canadian smoke magic to Nagoya, but it's Nila, the manager, who brings the fire.
-Every night he and his staff make sure everyone from the homesick American to the curious local feels like they belong at this table.
+Every night Nila and his staff make sure everyone from the homesick American to the curious local feels like they belong at this table.

 Meanwhile, across town, the Colonel's minions are pimping buckets of Christmas chicken to people freezing in lines.
 In a Santa suit.